 threaten to shut down the government in hopes of preventing this life-saving, money-saving program from ever coming to fruition, well, I kinda take that personally.

 Credential Check, or Who The Hell Does This Guy Think He Is?

 But you, Congressional Republicans (and with a special shout-out to Senator Cruz), seem pathologically incapable of understanding that there's a vast world of people and experiences beyond your own.
 So here you go; here's mine.
 I’m thirty-two years old, healthy, active, clean-living ... and I poop into a bag.
 Health care isn't some abstract thing for me.
-It's a weight that I carry every day--for years, a weight of constant, debilitating pain and anxiety, and now a literal weight, in the form of the bag attached to the hole in my side.
+It's a weight that I carry every day--for years, a weight of constant, debilitating pain and anxiety, and now a literal weight, in the form of the poop-bag attached to the hole in my side.

 I have the bag because I have Crohn's Disease.
 I was diagnosed when I was twelve years old.
 It's an autoimmune disorder for which both cause and cure are unknown.
-It causes inflammation of the colon, resulting in symptoms such as nausea, fatigue, diarrhea, vomiting, and general severe unbearable pain.
+It causes inflammation of the colon, resulting in symptoms such as nausea, fatigue, diarrhea, vomiting, and general severe fucking pain.

 "Yeah, so?
 It all worked out for you--quit complaining."